lyngklip/structjs/README.md

 I have no idea if this code is idiomatic or even runs across various platforms.
 I have only tested with node and mocha, I don't know if it will work with other package manager, I don't even know if it works properly with npm.

+I run the tests using "mocha --require should".